levrules/mod-guild-system/README.md

 ## Features

-- [x] Configurable settings for enabling/disabling specific features.
+- &#9989; Configurable settings for enabling/disabling specific features.
-- [x] Debugging options for testing and validation.
+- &#9989; Debugging options for testing and validation.
-- [x] Experience gain from various activities (PvP, boss kills, quests).
+- &#9989; Experience gain from various activities (PvP, boss kills, quests).
-- [x] Weekly XP caps to balance guild progression.
+- &#9989; Weekly XP caps to balance guild progression.
-- [x] Notification in the guild chat about the increase in the guild level.
+- &#9989; Notification in the guild chat about the increase in the guild level.
-- [x] Command for a player to display guild information `.ginfo`
+- &#9989; Command for a player to display guild information `.ginfo`

 ---